How to Use the Excel VBA MsgBox Title – 5 Examples

 • vbCritical creates a warning MsgBox.

-• Failure!
-Is the title.
+• Failure! is the title.

-5. Creating Multiple MsgBox with Different Titles
+Example 5 – Creating Multiple MsgBoxes with Different Titles

 Code of Creating a Working MsgBox with Title Capable of Performing Action